-Accounting principles generally accepted in the United States of America require that the management's discussion and analysis on pages 3-8 be presented to supplement the basic financial statements.
-Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
+Accounting principles generally accepted in the United States of America require that the management's discussion and analysis information on pages 4 through 10 be presented to supplement the basic financial statements.
+Such information is the responsibility of management and, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
 We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.
+Management has omitted the budgetary comparison that accounting principles generally accepted in the United States of America require to be presented to supplement the basic financial statements.
+Such missing information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
+Our opinions on the basic financial statements are not affected by this missing information.

-Guaynabo, Puerto Rico July 20, 2022
+Guaynabo, Puerto Rico April 19, 2023

-The stamp number E487227 was affixed to the original of this report.
+The stamp number E527049 was affixed to the original of this report.

-Baker Tilly Questo Ario, CAAS PSC

-BAKER TILLY PUERTO RICO, CPAs, PSC
+Baker Tilly Puerto Aito, CAAS, PSC.
+BAKER TILLY PUERTO RICO, CPAS, PSC